fenton1000/mf-portfolio-two-match-teams/README.md

 As a visiting user I also need to be able to remove a player from the list if they leave early while the remainder of the group play on.

-This requirement is me by the provision of a delete button that when pressed, highlights each player in the player list allowing an individual player to be clicked on and deleted.
+This requirement is meet by the provision of a delete button that when pressed, highlights each player in the player list allowing an individual player to be clicked on and deleted.
 A cancel button is also provided to allow the user exit the delete function without deleting a player.

 These features have certain requirements tested as follows: